boa50/airbnb-analysis/README.md

 These are some questions tried to be ansewered by this project.

+This project was developed following the CRISP-DM process.

+## Summary of results

 In this project one of the conclusions is that the more privative the space, the prices are higher.

+Other thing to be noted is the higher the ratings higher the prices.

 The regression algorithm used to analyze the features with more importance to determine the prices of the rooms was not very useful with a low R².